-Complete List of Databases (A-Z)
+Complete List of Electronic Resources (A-Z)

 Below are “databases” that our library subscribes to.
 They contain loads of information not necessarily found through the Internet.
 You’ll need your library card to log into most of these databases.